The Soldier's Details

 The above was included ‘Daily News’ 12 Sep 1945 – the article wrote of numerous communications between freed POWs and their loved ones.

-Note the article says John was in Rangoon (Burma) which is unusual – however former POWs were sometimes able to get themselves onto flights other than to Singapore via Bangkok.
+Note the article says John was in Rangoon (Burma) sometimes former POWs were able to get themselves onto flights other than to Singapore.

 John and Joyce marry 1946.